Mute124/Atlas/docs/overview.md

 ---

+The architecture of Atlas can get complex at some points, but the documentation is extensive to make up for this and reduce the learning curve.

 ### Flow {#flow-architecture}
 ---

 Due to the inherent nature of Techstorm, the architecture can be complex.
 In terms of building, there are a few things that are required to understand how Techstorm works.
 There are 4 groups that are used to build the engine, as outlined below: